-You can find articles by a specific author using Thoreau, our multi-database search tool.
+One way to try to find articles by a specific author is to use Thoreau, our multi-database search tool.

 Note about author names in Library databases:

 Typing in the author name in the firstname lastname format (e.g., Thomas Jefferson) will usually get you articles about the person, instead of articles written by them.

 You can follow these steps to search by author name in Thoreau:

 1. On the Library website, click the blue Articles by Topic button in the left column.

 2. Scroll down to the Search multiple databases box and the click the link for: Thoreau Multi-Database Search